An Expert's Guide to Zoopla | Using Heatmaps and Filters To Spot Great Property Deals

-There is some great investment property out there waiting to be found and the good news is the only tool you need to find it is Zoopla.
-Today we look at four underutilised filters that investors can use to find below market value property and motivated sellers in their chosen area.
+There are some great properties out there just waiting to be found and the good news is the only tool you need to find them is Zoopla.
+Today we look at four underutilised filters that investors can use to find a below-market-value property and motivated sellers in their chosen area.

-Are you looking at how to get started investing in property?
-Maybe you're a complete beginner and you are starting from scratch.
-Maybe you are simply looking for your next great investment property to add to your property portfolio.
+Are you looking for how to get started investing in property?
+Maybe you're a complete beginner and are starting from scratch.
+Maybe you are looking for your next great investment property to add to your property portfolio.

 If so, I'm sure this video is gonna be great for you.